Codecademy/docs/content/javascript/concepts/hoisting-in-javascript/hoisting-in-javascript.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

-Hoisting is a default process where JavaScript "splits" `var` and `function` declarations from their definition.
+Hoisting is a default process where JavaScript "splits" `var` and `function` declarations from their definitions.
 These declarations are "moved up" to the top of the file above where they were defined and/or used.
 This means that JavaScript knows about these declarations before the rest of the code is executed.

 ### Variables